On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Related Work and Comparison

-This is a weaker assumption than \eqref{general_assumptions_related_works} as the expectation is with respect to the algorithm $Y_{k}^\text{EI}$ given by the exponential integrator (EI) discretization scheme\footnote{This analysis can be extended to the Euler-Maruyama numerical scheme in $Y_{k}^\text{EM}$ \eqref{eq:backwardprocemdisc_old}.}.
-However, the bounds of \cite{debortoli2022convergence} in Wasserstein distance of order one derived under this assumption scale exponentially in problem parameters such as the diameter of the manifold $\mathfrak{M}$ and the inverse of the desired error, i.e. $\exp(O(\text{diam}(\mathfrak{M})^2/\varepsilon))$.
-The very recent and concurrent result \cite{gao2023wasserstein} in 2-Wasserstein distance assumes
+We note that, unlike \ref{general_assumptions_related_works} and \ref{general_assumptions_related_works_relative_score_conforti}, the expectation in \ref{eq:de_bortoli_assumption_score} is taken with respect to the algorithm $Y_{k}^\text{EI}$ given by the exponential integrator (EI) discretization scheme\footnote{This analysis can be extended to the Euler-Maruyama numerical scheme in $Y_{k}^\text{EM}$ \ref{eq:backwardprocemdisc_old}.}, which has known density.
+However, the bounds of \citet[Theorem H.1]{debortoli2022convergence} in Wasserstein distance of order one derived under this assumption scale exponentially in problem parameters such as the diameter of the manifold $\mathfrak{M}$ and the inverse of the early stopping time parameter $\epsilon$, i.e. $\exp(O(\text{diam}(\mathfrak{M})^2/\epsilon))$.
+Furthermore, an assumption similar to \ref{eq:de_bortoli_assumption_score} is considered in a very recent and concurrent result\footnote{The concurrent paper \citet{gao2023wasserstein} appeared few days earlier when the first draft of this work was made available online.} \citet{gao2023wasserstein}: